Propositional union closed team logics: Locality revisited and interpolation

-Our proof of \Cref{uni_interpo} makes essential use of the locality property (both upwards and downwards locality).
+Let us emphasize again that the proof of \Cref{uni_interpo} makes essential use of the locality property (both upwards and downwards locality, to be more precise).
 It is not clear whether the locality property is actually a necessary condition for uniform interpolation.
-Yet let us end this section by demonstrating that the interpolation property can fail for team-based logics without the locality property.
+Yet let us now demonstrate that the interpolation property can fail for team-based logics without the locality property.
 Recall from \Cref{non-local-exm} that \PUw with strict semantics is not local, and the counterexample can be built with four propositional variables.
-We shall now consider the restricted language of \PUw with four propositional variables $p,q,r,s$ and constant symbols $\top,\bot$ only.
-This language, which we denote as $\PUw_4$, is clearly still not local under strict semantics.
+We shall consider the restricted language of \PUw with four propositional variables $p,q,r,s$ and constants $\top,\bot$ only.
+This language, denoted as $\PUw_4$, is clearly still not local under strict semantics.
 We now illustrate that $\PUw_4$ does not admit (Craig's) interpolation.

 \begin{example} Consider $\PUw_4$ with strict semantics and consider the team $X$ from \Cref{non-local-exm} again.
 We claim that